bobaks1108/quadratic-sol/README.md

 Quadratic equation solution calculator.
 ======================================

-This bash script calculates the solutions of a Quadratic Equation using parameters passed into script as arguments.
+This bash script calculates the solutions of a Quadratic Equation using parameters passed in as arguments.
 A quadratic equation is an algbraic equation in the format of:

 ```
 ax^2 + bx + c = 0